deepika-verma-12/dsw-well-to-well-correlation/docs/user_guide.md

 ## ⚙️ 2.
 Tunable Hyperparameters & Software Options

 * **`window_percents`** (Float, range `0.0` to `1.0`): Specifies the Sakoe-Chiba window constraint width, corresponding to the parameter $\phi$ in the manuscript text.
-It is expressed as a decimal representation of a percentage of the total sequence length, restricting the warping path grid search computation to a diagonal corridor bandwidth to limit extreme thickness variations.
+It is expressed as a decimal representation of a percentage of the total sequence length, restricting the warping path search window to ensure a realistic warping path and geologically realistic correlation.

 ---